 The SENCO monitors progress of children within the SEN system in school and provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
-They are involved in supporting teachers draw up Individual Education Plans for children.
 The SENCO and the Headteacher hold regular meetings to review the work of the school in this area.
 In addition, the SENCO and the named governor with responsibility for special needs also hold regular meetings.